Climate change and infectious diseases: Changes to vector distribution

-One major disease-spreading insect is the mosquito, which can carry diseases like malaria, West Nile virus, and dengue fever.
+One major disease-spreading insect is the mosquito, which can transmit diseases like malaria, West Nile virus, and dengue fever.
 With regional temperatures changing due to climate change, the range of mosquitos will change as well.
-The range of mosquitoes will move farther north and south, and places will have a longer period of mosquito habitability than at present, leading to an increase in the mosquito population in these areas.
+The range of mosquitoes and disease transmission will move farther north and south, and places will have a longer period of mosquito habitability than at present, leading to an increase in the mosquito population in these areas.
 This range shift has already been seen in highland Africa.
 Since 1970, the incidence of malaria in high-elevation areas in East Africa has increased greatly.
 This has been proven to be caused by the warming of regional climates.

+Many major cities in Africa (e.g.: Nairobi, Harare) were sited above the mosquito breeding-transmission altitude, but due to increasing temperatures mosquitos are now more likely to thrive in these areas as well.
+In Europe, Dengue cases were transmitted by populations of mosquitoes established in France and Italy.

 Environmental changes, climate variability, and climate change are factors that could affect biology and disease ecology of Anopheles mosquitoes and their disease transmission potential.
-Anopheles vectors in highland areas are to experience a larger shift in their metabolic rate due to climate change.
-This climate change is due to the deforestation in the highland areas where these mosquitos' dwell.
 When the temperature rises, the larvae take a shorter time to mature and, consequently, a greater capacity to produce more offspring.
-In turn this could potentially lead to an increase in malaria transmission when infected humans are available.
+In turn this leads to an increase in malaria transmission to humans.

 Environmental changes such as deforestation could also increase local temperatures in the highlands thus could enhance the vector capacity of the anopheles.
-Anopheles mosquitoes are responsible for the transmission of a number of diseases in the world, such as, malaria, lymphatic filariasis and viruses that can cause such ailments, like the O'nyong'nyong virus.
+Anopheles mosquitoes are responsible for the transmission of a number of diseases in the world, such as, malaria, lymphatic filariasis and viral fevers such as the O'nyong'nyong virus.